dancl6/Temp_FullStackJob_Sandeep/README.md

 ## Installation

-Create a zip file of folder using Github Repo, open terminal, type  npm i     then type npm start
+Create a zip file of folder using Github Repo, open terminal and navigate into findings folder, type  npm i     then type npm start

 ## Usage